inviqa/kafka-consumer-go/tools/docs/implementing-a-handler.md

 	// create your handler map, where the keys are the topic names, and the values are the corresponding handlers handlerMap := okc.HandlerMap{
 		"product": ph.Handle,
 	}

+	cfg, err := okconf.NewConfig()
+	if err != nil {
+		log.WithError(err).Panic("unable to create consumer configuration")
+	}

 	// start the consumer, which is blocking and will wait until context cancellation fch := make(chan okc.Failure)
-	okc.Start(okconf.NewConfig(), ctx, fch, handlerMap, logger) }
+	okc.Start(cfg, ctx, fch, handlerMap, logger)
+}
 ```